Hiwonder-docs/Digital-Tube-Module/source/docs/1_Digital_Tube_Module_Manual.md

 ### 1.1.2 Working Principle

-<span class="mark">It has 4 digital tubes, each of which has 8 LED lights.
-By controlling these 8 lights, you can make a digital tube display numbers, decimal points and part of the letters.</span>
+It has 4 digital tubes, each of which has 8 LED lights.
+By controlling these 8 lights, you can make a digital tube display numbers, decimal points and part of the letters.

 <img class="common_img" src="../_static/media/chapter_1/section_1/media/image3.png" style="width:100px" />